Anti-vaccine activism: Lancet MMR autism fraud

 Wakefield was found guilty by the General Medical Council of serious professional misconduct in May 2010, and was struck off the Medical Register, meaning he could no longer practise as a physician in the UK.

 The Lancet paper was partially retracted in 2004 and fully retracted in 2010, when Lancets editor-in-chief Richard Horton described it as "utterly false" and said that the journal had been deceived.
 In January 2011, Deer published a series of reports in the British Medical Journal, in which a signed editorial stated of the journalist, "It has taken the diligent scepticism of one man, standing outside medicine and science, to show that the paper was in fact an elaborate fraud."
 A 2011 journal article described the vaccine-autism connection as "the most damaging medical hoax of the last 100 years".

 Wakefield continues to promote anti-vaccine beliefs and conspiracy theories in the United States.

 In February 2015, Wakefield denied that he bore any responsibility for the measles epidemic that started at Disneyland among unvaccinated children that year.
 He also reaffirmed his discredited belief that "MMR contributes to the current autism epidemic".
 By that time, at least 166 measles cases had been reported.
 Paul Offit disagreed, saying that the outbreak was "directly related to Dr. Wakefield's theory".

 Wakefield and other anti-vaccine activists were active in the American-Somali community in Minnesota, where a drop in vaccination rates was followed by the largest measles outbreak in the state in nearly 30 years in 2017.

-The anti-vaccination movement was historically apolitical, but in the 2010s and 2020s the movement in the United States has increasingly targeted conservatives.
+The anti-vaccination movement was historically apolitical, but in the 2010s and 2020s, the movement in the United States has increasingly targeted conservatives.
 As measles outbreaks increased, so did calls to eliminate exemptions from vaccine administration.
-As of 2015, 19 American states had suggested legislation to eliminate or increase the difficulty of exemptions, including California.
+As of 2015, 19 American states had suggested legislation to eliminate or increase the difficulty of exemptions.
 Concurrently, American anti-vaccine activists reached out to libertarian and right-leaning groups such as the Tea Party movement to broaden their base.
 While earlier anti-vaccination activists focused on health impacts and safety of vaccines, recent themes increasingly involve philosophical arguments about liberty, medical freedom and parental rights.

 With the growing anti-vaccine movement from the 2010s onwards, the United States has seen a resurgence of certain vaccine-preventable diseases.
-The measles virus lost its elimination status in the US as the number of measles cases continued to rise in the late 2010s with a total of 17 outbreaks in 2018 and 465 outbreaks in 2019 (as of April 4, 2019).
+The measles virus lost its elimination status in the US as the number of cases continued to rise in the late 2010s, with 17 outbreaks in 2018 and 465 in 2019 (as of April 4, 2019).